 Convenient, Expert Care

-Our Sports Injury Clinic assembles a team of all of the experts you need — including sports and exercise medicine physicians, sports health orthopaedic surgeons, physical therapists (rehabilitation specialists) and radiologists.
+Our Sports Injury Clinic assembles a team of all of the experts you need — including sports medicine physicians, sports health orthopaedic surgeons, physical therapists (rehabilitation specialists) and radiologists.
 They’ll use the latest diagnostic technology to evaluate your injury and develop a specialized care plan to return you to your pre-injury performance as quickly as possible.

 Our Sports Injury Clinic helps patients who have a wide variety of needs, including: